motech99/T1A2_Portfolio/README.md

 ![1](./docs/wireframes/Portfolio%20Sitemap.png)

 I have decided to go with a simple website structure based on the sitemap above.
 The Home page consists of two different sections: an About section and a Project section.
 From the home page, we can navigate to each of those sections as well as to the Blogs page.
 The Blogs page displays all the blogs in a section, from which we can navigate to each of the individual blogs.
+All indidual Blogs follow the same layout.

 ### Decision-Making Process for overall Aesthetic (R6)